 HOW D.A.T.A.
 WORKS

 Scientifically Demonstrated Accuracy.
 Our work is supported by scientific research into the ability of computers and text-based analyses.
 D.A.T.A.'s ability to surface deception is statistically significant and in excess of the capabilities of people.
-Our double-blind accuracy is 87.5% for communications in excess of two pages in length.
+Our double-blind scientifically-tested accuracy is 88.4% for communications in excess of two pages in length.
 Our Type I error is 11.3% and our Type II error is 14.3%.
 While our p-value < 0.0001 and Cohen's d is 4.23.
-This accuracy compares to a January 2021 study that placed human capabilities of detecting deception in texts at an even 50.0% chance level.
-Additionally in experiments D.A.T.A. is able to identify all 10 of the largest scandals in global corporate history and with an average 6.6 years lead time.
-Last in a test of Deception And Truth Analysis used for investment selection resulted in an average annual outperformance vs. the equal-weighted DJIA of 104 bps, outperformance in 9 of 11 years, and compounded outperformance of 11.85%.
+This accuracy compares to a January 2021 study that placed expert human capabilities of detecting deception in texts at an even 50.0% chance level.
+Additionally in experiments D.A.T.A. is able to identify 9 of the top 10 largest scandals in global corporate history and with an average lead time of 6.2 years.
+Last in a test of Deception And Truth Analysis used for investment selection resulted in an average annual outperformance vs. the equal-weighted DJIA of 37 bps, outperformance in 9 of 12 years, and compounded outperformance of 4.45%.
 See our Insights section for more information on each of these validation methods.